Precision Multi-Mode Dielectric Characterization of a Crystalline Perovskite Enables Determination of the Temperature-Dependent Phase Transitions: Methods

 \subsection{Finite element simulation}

-To calculate resonant mode frequencies for comparison with experimental measurements, finite element simulation by COMSOL Multiphysics was implemented to study the resonator in Fig.~\ref{expset} inset.
-This model utilised known parameters of all materials except for the STO crystal.
-To calculate material properties of STO at room temperature and cryogenic temperatures, the permittivity was iterated in the model to minimise the error between the calculated and measured frequencies for the selected modes.
+To calculate the resonant mode frequencies for comparison with experimental measurements, finite element simulation by COMSOL Multiphysics was implemented.
+Because of the cylindrical symmetry of the cavity a two dimensional mesh was prepared representing the cavity as shown in Fig.~\ref{expset}.
+To avoid significant mesh errors, the inbuilt ultra-fine meshing function was selected.
+The model utilised known dielectric parameters of sapphire and teflon and assumed perfect conducting walls for the cavity.
+To calculate material properties of STO across the broad temperature range, the permittivity was iterated in the model, to minimise the error between the calculated and measured frequencies for the selected modes.

+In general, the permittivity of STO can be represented by a tensor of the following biaxial form:

+where the permittivity in general is different along the $x$, $y$ and $z$ coordinates in the crystal, with the cylindrical $z$-axis aligned with the crystal $c$-axis.
+The electromagnetic modes couple to the permittivity tensor, depending on the electrical energy filling factors, $Pe_i $, in the $i=x$, $y$ and $z$ directions, which are given by \cite{Krupka:1999ab},

+Here, $\mathbf{E}_i$ is the vector component of the electric field in the $i$ direction within the sample volume, $V_d$, which in this case is the STO crystal, and $\mathbf{E}=E_x\hat{x}+E_y\hat{y}+E_x\hat{z}$, which is the total electric field integrated over the entire volume, $V$.
+If a material is biaxial anisotropic in permittivity, at least three distinct modes are needed to resolve the different values of $\varepsilon_{i}$.

+Because the STO crystal is isotropic at room temperature and the permittivity increases as the cavity is cooled, our process calculated the permittivity and filling factors at room temperature first.
+Following this we obtained a rough estimate for the increasing value of permittivity with temperature based on the measured negative frequency shift of all modes and the predicted change in all mode filling factors from equations derived in \cite{Krupka:1999ab}, which relate the temperature dependence of mode frequency to the temperature dependence of material permittivity and the calculated electric energy filling factors.
+From this initial estimate, the permittivity tensor was iterated in a rigorous way to obtain the best results by minimising the differences between the simulated and experimental mode frequencies.